PatPat2020/2_MNIST/README.md

 ## Start Guide
 Use jupyter notebook to edit the .ipynb file.
 Version of python : 3.7.4
 ## Dataset
 Create a folder named "dataset" at the root of your working directory.
 In it, create a subfolder named "csv" and put all the required dataset of format .csv in it.
+Do the same for png files if needed (subfolder named "png").